bird icon

 Utility-scale battery storage systems are large banks of batteries connected to the electric grid via a transmission line.

-Arevon and Tenaska have a proven track record of safely constructing and operating renewable energy projects across the country.
+Arevon is a leading renewable energy company with a proven track record of safely constructing and operating utility-scale energy projects across the country.

 Battery storage devices do not generate any air emissions or harmful radiation and involve little to no fire risk when properly designed, installed, tested and operated.
 The battery storage systems contain protection and control features, including a battery management system that shuts down when operational environments are anything less than optimal.
 The project must obtain necessary permits and receive sign-off and approval from the local fire marshal and permitting authorities before the facility may be considered operational.